project-chip/connectedhomeip/src/platform/nxp/k32w/common/K32W_OTA_README.md

 ## SSBL max entries example
 `CONFIG_CHIP_K32W0_MAX_ENTRIES_TEST` can be set to 1 to enable max entries test.
 There will be 8 additional processors registered in default `OtaHooks` implementation.
 The OTA image should be generated with the `create_ota_images.sh` script from `./scripts/tools/nxp/ota/examples`.

+## Factory data restore mechanism
+Prior to factory data update, the old factory data is backed up in external flash.
+If anything interrupts the update (e.g. power loss), there is a slight chance the internal flash factory data section is erased and has to be restored at next boot.
+The `K32W0FactoryDataProvider` offers a default restore mechanism and support for registering additional restore mechanisms or overwriting the default one.

+Restore mechanisms are just functions that have this signature: `CHIP_ERROR (*)(void)`.
+Any such function can be registered through `K32W0FactoryDataProvider::RegisterRestoreMechanism`.

+The default restore mechanism is implemented as a weak function: `FactoryDataDefaultRestoreMechanism`.
+It is registered in `K32W0FactoryDataProvider::Init`, before factory data validation, and it can be overwritten at application level.
+When doing the actual restore, the mechanisms are called in the order they were registered.

+Please note that the restore mechanisms registration order matters.
+Once a restore mechanism is successful (`CHIP_NO_ERROR` is returned), the restore process has finished and subsequent restore mechanisms will not be called.